calculix/CalculiX-Examples/Streifen/README.md

 ```
 > cgx -b scd.fbd
 ```
-The simulation runs but the free end exhibits some hourglassing-like distortion.
+The simulation used to run and had some hourglassing-like distortion at the free end.
+In version 2.19 the definition of distributed coupling needs to be modified (TBD), because the simulation doesn't run at all.

 <img src="scd-mesh.png" width="300" title="Solid model with surfaced based load (distributing coupling)"><img src="scd-def.png" width="300" title="Residual forces">